zziro/search-engine-comparison/README.md

 The application works as follows:

-When we pass paremeters like: "Java "Java Script" Python PHP", the application will take every parameter and send a request to get results from every Search Engine API.
+When we pass paremeters like: "Java "Java Script" Python PHP", the application will take every parameter and send it as a  request to get results from every Search Engine API.
 The result will be like this:

 		1.- Java ->  Google=51300000 Bing=77700000
 		2.- Java Script ->  Google=6 Bing=101000000
 		3.- Python ->  Google=32400000 Bing=68200000
 		4.- PHP ->  Google=333000000 Bing=6250000000

-As we can see, we have a result for Java from Google and Bing.
+As we can see, we have results for Java from Google and Bing.
-From this information we can get the highest number by Search Engine (in this case Google and Bing).
+From this information we can get the highest result by Search Engine.
 We will be calling this, winners:

 	Google Winner = 333000000 Bing Winner = 6250000000

-And also from this information we can get the higest of the higest.
+And also from this information we can get the higest of the higest result.
 This value we will be calling as Total Winner:

 	Total Winner = 6250000000

 ## Prerequesites
-* Generate and getet the API Key from Search Engine:
+* Generate and gete the API Key from Search Engine:
-	- Google Search Engine API:https://developers.google.com/custom-search/v1/overview
+	- Google Search Engine API: https://developers.google.com/custom-search/v1/overview
-	- Bing Search Engine API:https://docs.microsoft.com/en-us/azure/cognitive-services/bing-web-search/quickstarts/java
+	- Bing Search Engine API: https://docs.microsoft.com/en-us/azure/cognitive-services/bing-web-search/quickstarts/java
 	- Yadex Search Engine API: https://xml.yandex.com/settings/

 * Install Java
 	- Go to the Oracle Web page and download the Oracle JDK (Windows x64): https://www.oracle.com/java/technologies/javase-jdk8-downloads.html.
-	- Once we have the jdk-8u241-windows-x64.exe file in our computer, execute and follow the wizard instalation instructions.
+	- Once we have the jdk-8u241-windows-x64.exe file in our computer, execute and follow the wizard installation instructions.

 * Install Maven
 	- Go to Maven page: https://maven.apache.org/download.cgi
 	- Download the "Source zip archive".
-	- Once you have the .zip file, uncompress it on "C:\" disk (e.g: C:\Dev\apache-maven-3.6.1)
+	- Once you have the .zip file, uncompress it on "C:\ " disk (e.g: C:\Dev\apache-maven-3.6.1)

 ## Configure development environment
 * Configure JAVA_HOME